7 companies that are leading the way for solar-powered cars

 5. A car that charges itself

-Sion is a hybrid electric vehicle, made by German startup Sono Motors, that charges itself using solar energy.
-The 248 solar cells integrated into its body mean it can be completely self-sufficient driving over short distances.
+Sion is a hybrid electric vehicle made by German startup Sono Motors that charges itself using solar energy.
+The 248 solar cells integrated into its body mean it can be self-sufficient in driving over short distances.

-The car is a part of Sono Motors' plans to make vehicles that are aimed at reducing CO2 emissions worldwide.
-The Sion's battery was built with reduced cobalt content to make it as sustainable as possible.
+The car is a part of Sono Motors' plans to make vehicles to reduce CO2 emissions worldwide.
+The Sion's battery was built with reduced cobalt content to make it sustainable.
+At the time of writing, however.
+Sono Motors are currently looking for potential investors to buy the Sion program.

 6. Building a car that can "run forever"